 Prerequisites: The display panel is showing the task list of the specified student or group.

-command alongside the path to the desired student/group to display their task list.
+This can be achieved by using the cat command alongside the path to the desired student/group to display their task list.

 Prerequisites: The current directory is group directory and the group has been assigned minimally one task.